Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

       "result" : {
           "serial" : <serial number> ,
           "status" : {
-            "error" : <0 or the value of $? from the shell running the command>, one of either
+            "error" : <0 or the value of $? from the shell running the command, 255 signifies a timeout>, one of either
 	    	"result_64" : <gzipped base64 result of running the command>,
 	    	"result_sz" : <size of unzipped content>